yanlynnnnn/tp/docs/UserGuide.md

 This feature allows you to manage the services that your home-based beauty salon provides.
 You can record the following information about your services: `TITLE`, `DURATION` and `PRICE`.

-### 4.1.1 Service Management Command Parameters
+#### 4.1.1 Service Management Command Parameters

-Before you dive into using the feature, you may want to have a look at the common parameter used in this feature.
+Before you dive into using the feature, you may want to have a look at the common parameters used in this feature.
 The table below shows a list of command parameters that will be used in this feature.

 | Parameter Name | Description | Example